 *The birth of Donald Hollowell on this date in 1917 is marked.
 He was a Black attorney who specialized in Civil Rights.

 In 1941, Hollowell was recalled to active duty with a segregated U.S. Army for WWII.
-Hollowell eventually arrived at Fort Benning, Georgia, where he met and later married Louise Thornton, who owned a beauty salon in Atlanta.
+Hollowell eventually arrived at Fort Benning, Georgia, where he met and married Louise Thornton, who owned a beauty salon in Atlanta.
 The couple married in May 1943, a few months before Hollowell re-enlisted and was transferred overseas.
 After the war, he returned to Lane College and graduated magna cum laude in 1947.
 He went on to earn a law degree from Loyola University in Chicago in 1951.
 Hollowell became a lawyer to help others achieve social justice because of his experiences with racism and his work with the Southern Negro Youth Conference at Lane.

 He moved to Atlanta and opened a law practice (Hollowell, Foster & Gepp).
 He became one of the leading Civil Rights attorneys in the country, mentoring a host of young Black attorneys, including Vernon Jordan and Horace Ward.
 In 1966, Hollowell accepted an appointment from President Lyndon B. Johnson as the first regional director of the new Equal Opportunity Commission, which monitors workplace discrimination.
 He remained at the EEOC as a regional attorney until 1985 and was later considered for a federal or state judgeship, although no nomination came.

 Throughout his career, he was regarded as one of the preeminent Civil Rights attorneys in the South, consistently at the center of historical events.
 Hollowell's work and contributions to the movement during the 1950s through 1960s as an attorney changed the face of history throughout Georgia and changed the lives of its people.
-Hollowell was closely associated with two pivotal Georgia Civil Rights cases, the integration of Atlanta Public Schools and the integration of the University of Georgia (1961).
+Hollowell was closely associated with two pivotal Georgia Civil Rights cases, the integration of Atlanta Public Schools and the University of Georgia (1961).
 Still, for 40 years, he was a quiet leader in Georgia's battle for Civil Rights.